Strahan Travel Guide

 Strahan is a suitable location to escape the fast-paced culture of modern life while enjoying the wonders of nature.
 The city has some great artisan shops and eateries that serve visitors, but the most interesting attractions are located beyond the town.
 From ocean beaches to cascading waterfalls, Strahan has prime natural destinations that will feed your adventurous spirit.

-Things to see and do in Strahan
+Things to do in Strahan

 Get hold of a kayak and start paddling in Macquarie Harbour to admire the classic views of a seaside town.
 If you’re looking for a challenge, battle the tide to reach Sarah Island.
 Sarah Island was the location of an infamous Tasmanian prison, and it has been featured in several novels and films.
 After you have explored Sarah Island, follow the shoreline of Strahan to reach beaches of white sand.
 For a unique adventure through the rain forest, use your kayak to navigate the waters of the Gordon River.
 This beautiful river cuts directly through Franklin-Gordon Wild Rivers National Park, so you’ll have opportunities to see a thriving environment of diverse flora and fauna.

-If you prefer to fly among the clouds, use a seaplane to enjoy the landscape and bodies of water near Strahan.
+If you prefer to fly among the clouds, catch a seaplane to enjoy the landscape and bodies of water near Strahan.
 A seaplane tour is a great way to become familiar with new territory while encountering amazing views.
 You will see the purest beaches and greatest attractions that Strahan has to offer.

 After scouting the areas around Strahan, take some time to recuperate on Ocean Beach.
 With a total length of 30 kilometres, Ocean Beach is the longest beach in Tasmania.
 Ocean Beach is a great place for watching whales during their annual migration.
 Keep an eye out for dolphins, seals, and other marine creatures.
 With its white sand and large boulders, Ocean Beach is also an beautiful place to walk or run.